6 11 As A Decimal

 Understanding the Repeating Pattern

 Let's analyze the repeating pattern in 0.5̅4̅.
-The repeating block is "54".
-This means that the decimal representation continues as 0.54545454... infinitely.
+Consider this: the repeating block is "54".
+What this tells us is the decimal representation continues as 0.54545454... infinitely.
 The length of the repeating block is called the period of the repeating decimal, in this case, the period is 2.

 Rounding and Approximation